Azure/Azure-Sentinel/Solutions/Recorded Future/Playbooks/readme.md

 - **/azuresentinel** - [Documentation on Microsoft power platform connectors](https://learn.microsoft.com/en-us/connectors/azuresentinel/)

 - **/microsoftgraphsecurity** - [Documenation on Microsoft power platform connectors](https://learn.microsoft.com/en-us/connectors/microsoftgraphsecurity/).
-The playbooks using this API is being DEPRECATED and will transition to new playbooks using azuresentinel api.
+The playbooks using this API is being DEPRECATED and will transition to new playbooks using /azuresentinel api.

 ## Ingestion and Operational costs
 Playbook(Logic apps) may result in additional ingestion or operational costs: